For top level dataset A on PUSH pool p1, set up a snapshot task for p1/A

 Previously the step of creating p2/backup/A was done by the replication task, as long as p2/backup already existed, but it now appears to be necessary to do it manually.

 The guide does not suggest that the top level of the replicated snapshot (pool or dataset name) has to be manually created on PULL for the replication task to work, and, especially for those who have used the previous replication task, this is not obvious.

-#1 Updated by Dru Lavigne about 5 years ago
+#1 Updated by Dru Lavigne almost 6 years ago

 - Status changed from Unscreened to 15

 - Assignee changed from Dru Lavigne to Xin Li

 Xin, can you comment on this so that the docs can be updated correctly?
 The current replication docs are here: http://doc.freenas.org/9.3/freenas_storage.html#replication-tasks.